jamin-eisenberg/jash-app/README.md

   - can be simplified - the idea is to fulfill Aidan's desire for animated emojis
 - Daily emotion check-in
 - Listonic/splitwise clone
+- Google Calendar functionality (see when H & J are out on Saturday)
+- Whiteboard - general